SHIVAM-KUMAR-59/sooth-mind/README.md

 ## 📝 **3.
 Journal Entry System**

-- ⬜ Design and implement a user-friendly journal entry text editor.
+- ✅ Design and implement a user-friendly journal entry text editor.
-- ⬜ Create API routes to save and retrieve journal entries from MongoDB.
+- ✅ Create API routes to save and retrieve journal entries from MongoDB.
-- ⬜ Display journal entries on a user dashboard with timestamps.
+- ✅ Display journal entries on a user dashboard with timestamps.

 ---

 ## 🧠 **4.
 Sentiment Analysis**

-- ⬜ Integrate the Hugging Face for sentiment analysis of journal entries.
+- ✅ Integrate the Hugging Face for sentiment analysis of journal entries.
-- ⬜ Send journal text to the API and retrieve mood sentiment (e.g., 😊 Positive, 😐 Neutral, 😔 Negative).
+- ✅ Send journal text to the API and retrieve mood sentiment (e.g., 😊 Positive, 😐 Neutral, 😔 Negative).
-- ⬜ Store sentiment results alongside journal entries in MongoDB.
+- ✅ Store sentiment results alongside journal entries in MongoDB.

 ---

 ## 📊 **5.
 Mood Insights Dashboard**

-- ⬜ Fetch journal sentiment data from MongoDB.
+- ✅ Fetch journal sentiment data from MongoDB.
-- ⬜ Use Chart.js to create a graph visualizing mood trends.
+- ✅ Use `recharts` to create a graph visualizing mood trends.
-- ⬜ Add filters like "Past Week," "Month," or "Year" for better analysis.
+- ✅ Add filters like "Past Week," "Month," or "Year" for better analysis.

 ---

 ## 🎯 **6.
 Activity Suggestions**

-- ⬜ Predefine activity suggestions based on sentiment categories.
+- ✅ Predefine activity suggestions based on sentiment categories.
-- ⬜ Dynamically display suggestions based on recent user mood trends.
+- ✅ Dynamically display suggestions based on recent user mood trends.

 ---

 ## 📂 **7.
 Export Journal Data**

-- ⬜ Provide options to export journal entries and mood data as PDF or CSV.
+- ✅ Provide options to export journal entries and mood data as PDF or CSV.
-- ⬜ Use jsPDF and PapaParse libraries for generating downloadable files.
+- ✅ Use jsPDF and PapaParse libraries for generating downloadable files.

 ---

 ## 🧑‍💻 **8.
 User Profile and Settings**

-- ⬜ Create a profile page where users can update their details.
+- ✅ Create a profile page where users can update their details.

 ---